Davis Futures Forum

 The Forum primarily accomplishes its work by arranging for nationally known experts to speak at local public venues and with help from experts and supporters at the City of Davis, UC Davis, and in the community.

-For details, articles, and video of previous forums look below under Past Forums.
+For details, articles, and videos of previous forums look below under Past Forums.

 We have a historic opportunity in the City of Davis to reduce greenhouse gases through land use planning regulations.